 3. Assuming Prototyping is Expensive, Takes Forever and Requires Code

-These assumptions left unvalidated are often what lead to mistake number two.
+These assumptions left unvalidated are often what lead to mistake number three.

 Again, time and cost to develop depend on what your prototype requires in order to be optimized for your business goals.